nibrasmuhamed/Hack-ref/Owasp Top Ten 2021.md

 #### Context-dependent access controls
 context-dependent access control depend on user's interaction. for example a retail web site won't  allow users to modify contents after their payment.

+#### Examples of broken access controls

+Broken access control vulnerabilities exist when a user can in fact access some resource or perform some action that they are not supposed to be able to access.

+#### Vertical privilege escalation

+If a user can gain access to functionality that they are not permitted to access then this is vertical privilege escalation.
+For example, if a non-administrative user can in fact gain access to an admin page where they can delete user accounts, then this is vertical privilege escalation.